sendgrid/sendgrid-csharp/CONTRIBUTING.md

 - [Style Guidelines & Naming Conventions](#style-guidelines-and-naming-conventions)
 - [Creating a Pull Request](#creating-a-pull-request)
 - [Code Reviews](#code-reviews)

-<a name="roadmap"></a>
-We use [GitHub Projects](https://github.com/sendgrid/sendgrid-csharp/projects) to help define current roadmaps, please feel free to grab an issue from our [GitHub Issues](https://github.com/sendgrid/sendgrid-csharp/issues).
-Please indicate that you have begun work on it to avoid collisions.
-Once a PR is made, community review, comments, suggestions, and additional PRs are welcomed and encouraged.

 There are a few ways to contribute, which we'll enumerate below: